RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_tutorial/2_advanced_tutorial/index.en.md

 Create a new project individually and then follow the tutorial.

 ### 1. Conditional Branch
-In a workflow, depending on the result of a process
+In a workflow, subsequent actions may change depending on the results of one action.
-It may change subsequent actions.

 WHEEL provides an if component to achieve such conditional branching.

 ![img](./img/component_library_if.png "if component")

-Here, we use the if component to determine whether the execution of the script succeeds or fails.
+Let's use the if component to run different scripts depending on the success or failure of the script.
-Let's run different scripts.

 First, create a new project.
 Then add two task components and an if component to the workflow.